 How Long Does Maple Syrup Last?

 Does Maple Syrup Go Bad?
-How to Tell If It’s Bad?

 Can Maple Syrup Get Moldy?